 - Fresh lemon juice.

-- Lemon zest: a Microplane zester/grater is a great tool for this.
+- Lemon zest: a Microplane zester/grater is an excellent tool for this.

 - White granulated sugar.